Shirakumo/lichat-protocol/README.md

       1. if the mask is greater than or equal to `mask`, the entry is removed.
 1. The update is sent back to the user.

-FIXME: Include user-info ip list, but how to determine when it is safe to send that?

 #### 7.11 Bridge (shirakumo-bridge)
 Purpose: allows bridging chat channels from external services by sending messages on behalf of other users.